EN UA

 All-time French Open Venues

-There are different opinions about the venues of the French Closed Championships that were held from 1891 until 1924 and were the precursor of today's French Open.
+There are differing opinions about the venues for the French Closed Championships, which was held from 1891 until 1924 and was the precursor to today's French Open.
 The source for the facts presented here is the book "Tennis: a cultural history" by Heiner Gillmeister.
-The tournament was opened only to French nationals and other players licensed with French tennis clubs.
+The tournament was open only to French nationals and other players licensed with French tennis clubs.
 In 1925, the French Championships became open to all amateur players from all countries.

 Île de Puteaux, Paris: 1891, 1893, 1895, 1897, 1899, 1901, 1903, 1905, 1907